chocolatey/choco-wiki/CreatePackages.md

 and/or ignoring shims (also known as batch redirects).

 #### Including the Software Installer in the Package
-Sometimes called embedding the binaries, you have methods you can use that will use the installers directly from the package instead of downloading first.
+Sometimes called embedding the binaries, there are functions in the automation scripts you can call that will use the installers directly from the package instead of downloading first.

 #### Automation Scripts
 You have a powerful use of Chocolatey, as you are using PowerShell.
 So you